-The "Addressing Scientific Integrity Concerns" procedures should establish one or more mechanisms for addressing situations when SIOs from multiple OpDivs/StaffDivs or agencies are involved or when the person accused of violating the scientific integrity policy is a high-level official.
-For instance, those with concerns might be instructed to contact the NSTC Subcommittee on Scientific Integrity.
+One possible mechanism is that those with concerns involving multiple agencies or a high-level official be instructed to contact the NSTC Subcommittee on Scientific Integrity.
 The framework explains that this Subcommittee's roles include "provid[ing] advisory responses to agency requests for another agency to review their internal scientific integrity policies and processes, such as inquiries related to senior-level officials, political appointees, or scientific integrity officials" and "sharing of analysis or commentary on public allegations of scientific integrity violations that cannot be suitably handled at an individual agency-, department-, or Executive Office of the President component-level, such as allegations involving senior-level officials, political appointees, or SIOs or allegations involving multiple agencies."